 Why do I get “IA App name cookie write failed” on macOS?

-This error usually indicates permission issues with Terminal or a corrupted macOS installer.
+This usually indicates permission issues with Terminal or a corrupted macOS installer file.

 How do I give Terminal Full Disk Access?